Arulrot/Todo_dockerProject/README.md

-# Todo_dockerProject
+# Sample Node.js application

-Simple ToDo application implemented using Docker
+This repository is a sample Node.js application for Docker's documentation.